DipaS3/node-todo-app/README.md

 `node app.js`

-or Run by docker compose 2
+or Run by docker compose dipali

 test